 Do not force the cassette tape into the tape door.
 This could cause player damage.

-If the system is turned off by pushing the Power/Volume control knob with the cassette tape still in the player, the tape will resume playing when the Power/Volume control knob is pushed again.
+If the system is turned off by pushing the ON·OFF/VOL control knob with the cassette tape still in the player, the tape will resume playing when the system is turned back on.

-Precautions on cassette player operation:
+Precautions on cassette tape player operation:

 - To maintain good quality sound, NISSAN recommends that you use cassette tapes of 60 minutes or shorter in length. - Cassette tapes should be removed from the player when not in use.
-Store cassettes in their protective cases and away from direct sunlight, heat, moisture or magnetic sources.
+Store cassettes in their protective cases and away from direct sunlight, heat, dust, moisture or magnetic sources.